masgalascharles/Snake-DQN-From-Scratch/README.md

 <img width="2539" height="1407" alt="apples_eaten_per_episode_over_time" src="https://github.com/user-attachments/assets/d1f02e9a-5a55-4d58-95e7-522a75a78527" />
 https://github.com/user-attachments/assets/badadc8a-e37a-45f5-a502-cac1be74d1be

 The agent seemed to have learned that all moves are bad, which I suspect is because of the constant negative reward with no immediate positive, except when it might've randomly stumbled upon an apple during training.
-I'm unsure as to why during the end of training the agent survived for so long, but during testing it was killing itself quickly.
+I'm unsure as to why during the end of training the agent was able to consistently survive for so long, but during testing it was killing itself quickly.
 I also think my state representation is a limiting factor.
-Even with my "new row" vector, spatial information is lost as the state matrix is flattened.
+Even with my new row vector, it is likely hard for my agent to learn spatial relationships.
+My plan is to feed the network a state representation with more given information (like distance to apple) and modify my reward system to include positives for moving towards the apple.

 ## Attempt #1
 Network: